paullewis2013/VocabEstimate/README.md

 []remove words starting with an uppercase letter? (may vary by language) []calculate estimate based on performance in each bracket and display on last page []put some LaTeX in frontend
+[]show which cefr level you would end up in based on estimate